NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Ankle

-His window was opened this week to come off injured reserve, and he expressed that his expectation is to be activated for Sunday's matchup vs. the Dallas Cowboys after missing four games with a high ankle sprain.
+His window was opened this week to come off injured reserve, and his expectation is to be activated for Sunday's matchup vs. the Dallas Cowboys after missing four games with a high ankle sprain.
 Ojulari was a limited participant in practice this week and is officially listed as questionable.
-His return should be a boost to the Giants' pass rush, taking some of the pressure off Kayvon Thibodeaux on passing downs.
+His return should be a boost to the Giants' pass rush, taking some of the pressure off Kayvon Thibodeaux on passing downs. -- Jordan Raanan

 Sean Murphy-Bunting, CB, Tennessee Titans